austinl1905/apcsa-freedom-project/blog/entry05.md

 Since at r = 2.5, the energy is very small, subtracting it makes a negligible difference in the actual potential at the equilibrium point.

 The next thing I could do was use a better algorithm.
-At the moment, I was using Euler's method, which was a very simple but inaccurate way of calculating the trajectory of molecules.
+At the moment, I was using an algorithm I learned in AP Calculus (Euler method), which was a very simple but inaccurate way of calculating the trajectory of molecules.
 Even with a small time step like the one I use, this tends to diverge greatly from the original unknown path because it does not conserve energy, leading to high numerical instability.

-Velocity-verlet on the other hand is much better at conserving energy and in turn calculating the trajectories.
-I don't really know why, it just does.
-Anyways, it's just as easy to implement:
+[Velocity-verlet](https://tonypaxton.org/Notes/MD.pdf) on the other hand is much better at conserving energy and in turn calculating the trajectories.
+I don't really know why, it just does (common theme here hahaha).
+Anyways, it's pretty easy to implement:

 ```fortran
 SUBROUTINE VEL_VERLET(R, V, A) !
 EULER BUT BETTER